MichaelWong1024/MichaelWong1024/README.md

 </p>

 🔍 **About Me:**
-Currently pursuing a master's in Computational Science at Georgia Tech.
+Currently pursuing a master's in Computer Science at Georgia Tech.

 💻 **Technical Proficiency:**
 - **Programming Languages:** Proficient in Python, Java, JavaScript, and C++.